 Hey Jude South Beach Boracay

 This one is down South a bit, further away from the crowds, which makes it a nice spot to relax.

-The restaurant belongs to the Hey Jude South Boracay hotel, but they allow non-guests to eat there.
-The food is more western style, burgers, and pasta.
+The restaurant belongs to the Hey Jude South Boracay Hotel, but they allow non-guests to eat there.
+The food is more Western style, with burgers, and pasta.

 Their signature burger is called Hey Jude Burger:

 Overall, the South Beach area is a lot quieter, and we found the restaurants (and hotels) are cheaper too.

 If you don’t mind walking and you’re on a budget, that’s one area worth looking for hotels.

 So yeah, long story short, there are lots of places to eat.
 Perfect for foodies.